-Many people start an accident at work claim because they realise that they will suffer a loss of earnings due to an accident at work that was their employer’s fault.
-It doesn’t seem fair to them.
-They then realise that they can claim for the injuries they’ve suffered too.
+Many people start an accident at work claim because they realise that they will suffer a loss of earnings because of an accident at work that was their employer’s fault.
+They then realise that they can claim for their injuries, too.

 The fact is that unless your contract of employment says otherwise, there is nothing to force your employer to pay you whilst you are on sick leave from work.
 You may be entitled to statutory sick pay, but in most cases, that still leaves most injured workers suffering lost earnings.
-If your sick leave goes on for any length of time, that can mean you may have a considerable amount of loss of earnings.
-(See our blog Do you get paid if you’ve had an accident at work? )
+If your sick leave continues for any length of time, you may have a considerable amount of loss of earnings.
+(See our blog, Do you get paid if you’ve had an accident at work? )

-Your accident at work claim will be for two types of damages (compensation).
+Your accident at work claim will be for two forms of damages (compensation).

 General damages

 This element of damages includes the claim for your injuries.
-It is known as damages for PSLA – pain suffering and loss of amenity.
-The ‘loss and amenity’ part of this is to compensate you for the widespread impact the injuries have had on your lifestyle.
+It is known as damages for PSLA – pain, suffering and loss of amenity.
+The ‘loss and amenity’ part is to compensate you for the widespread impact the injuries have had on your lifestyle.

-If the injuries you received in the accident are likely to affect getting another job, should you find yourself looking for a new job in the future, you will be able to claim compensation for general damages for this.
+If the injuries you received in the accident are likely to affect getting another job, should you find yourself looking for a new job, you can claim compensation for general damages for this.

 You can claim future earnings loss when you commence court proceedings if you have not returned to work at that stage.

-These are damages to compensate a claimant who, as a result of their injuries, cannot go back to doing the type of work they did at the time of the accident.
+These are damages to compensate a claimant who, as a result of their injuries, cannot return to doing the type of work they did at the time of the accident.

 Special damages